 In an article published by TechCrunch.com, Michael Arrington provides the answer: the service used software that monitored “what users listen to – and then integrated that data into their respective social networks.”

 Janko Roettgers writes for GigaOm.com, a website focusing on technology research and analysis.
 He says that the success enjoyed by iLike.com can be credited to the fact that “the service not only offered free streaming but also tracked users’ listening habits and served up social recommendations.”

 For the music lover, iLike.com seemed to provide everything in one place.
 Apart from allowing the user to recommend music to friends, the website also had information about concerts and free music.
 It also provided links where users could buy the songs they liked.

-George Popescu reviews iLike on Softpedia.com and likes the fact the website had “intuitive and user-friendly utility that provides a long list of tools and features designed to help you clean and speed up your iOS device.”
-However, Popescu also notes that “some users might find the user interface blunt and boring, with too many visual elements ‘borrowed’ from iTunes.”
+George Popescu reviews iLike on Softpedia.com and likes the fact the website has an “intuitive and user-friendly utility that provides a long list of tools and features designed to help you clean and speed up your iOS device.”
+However, Popescu also notes that “some users might find the user interface blunt and boring, with too many visual elements’ borrowed’ from iTunes.”

 The Top Facebook Application

 In May 2007, TechCrunch reported that iLike was “by far” the top third-party application on Facebook.
 The same report indicated that, at that time, iLike was adding 10,000 users within three hours.